 - Other bone-building medications – If other treatments aren’t effective enough or your osteoporosis is severe, you doctor or clinician may recommend other medications.
 For example, teriparatide and abaloparatide are two that mimic parathyroid hormone, which helps regulate calcium levels in the blood, to trigger new bone growth.

 How to prevent osteoporosis before and after menopause

-Lifestyle changes can help prevent bone loss as well as build bone strength if you’ve already been diagnosed with osteoporosis.
+Lifestyle changes can help prevent bone loss as well as rebuild bone density and bone strength if you’ve already been diagnosed with osteoporosis.
 Examples include:

 - Exercise – Strength training can improve muscle and bone strength, while aerobic activity can improve coordination and lower-body conditioning, and balance exercises can help prevent falls.

 - Diet – Maintaining a balanced diet that’s rich in calcium and vitamin D is important for both preventing and managing osteoporosis.
 Calcium helps maintain bone density and strength, and vitamin D helps the body absorb calcium.
 Ideally, you’d get all the vitamins you need from the foods you eat.
 However, your doctor may recommend vitamin supplements to help make sure you’re getting the right amount.
 For postmenopausal women – 1,200-1,500 milligrams of calcium and 800-1,000 international units of vitamin D per day is typically recommended.

 - Limiting toxins – Tobacco use and excessive alcohol consumption have both been linked to increased risk of osteoporosis.

 When it comes to our bones, out of sight shouldn’t mean out of mind.
 Keeping our bones healthy and preventing fractures is a key part of maintaining our quality of life as we age.